Package 'mrdrivers'

 Details

 The workflow to update the WDI data is the following: call the download function manually, and rename the new WDI.rds file including the download date.
 Then change the file_name that is read by readWDI.
-This ensures, that the past data isn't changed between users.
+This ensures, that the past data is not changed between users.

 Value